-3.3.3 Additional Information About Recycling Agents and Stabilizers
+3.3.3 Additional Information About Recycling Agents and Stabilizers of different recycling agents, stabilizers, and recycling agents with active filler is shown in Figure 3.10.

-Table 3.2 summarizes the likely choices of recycling agent or stabilizer in terms of the ASTM Unified Soil Classification System (ASTM D2487) and the AASHTO Soils and Soil-Aggregate Mixture Classification System (AASHTO M 145).
-A schematic summarizing the expected behavior of different recycling agents, stabilizers, and recycling agents with active filler is shown in Figure 3.9.
+Figure 3.9 summarizes the likely choices of recycling agent or stabilizer in terms of the ASTM Unified Soil Classification System (ASTM D2487) and the AASHTO Soils and Soil-Aggregate Mixture Classification System (AASHTO M 145).
+A schematic summarizing the expected behavior